-The Sturgeon Management Task Force (SMTF) consists of representatives from Oregon, Washington, and the Columbia River treaty Indian tribes (Nez Perce, Umatilla, Warm Springs, and Yakama).
-The SMTF was formed in 1987 in response to concerns over increasing catches (non-Indian recreational and treaty Indian commercial and subsistence) and declining white sturgeon abundance in the Zone 6 area.
+The SMTF consists of representatives from Oregon, Washington, and the Columbia River treaty Indian tribes (Nez Perce, Umatilla, Warm Springs, and Yakama).
+The SMTF was formed in 1987 in response to concerns over increasing catches (non-treaty recreational and treaty Indian commercial and subsistence) and declining white sturgeon abundance in the Zone 6 area.
 The purpose of the SMTF is to review the status of sturgeon and provide harvest management recommendations for fisheries occurring in the Zone 6 management area.
 Treaty sturgeon fisheries do not currently occur in the McNary Pool, so this area is not considered in SMTF harvest sharing agreements.
 There are recreational and treaty sturgeon retention fisheries in the Priest Rapids and Wanapum pools which are addressed between the area co-managers outside of the SMTF process.

-The current harvest allocation is approximately 39% recreational and 61% treaty commercial for Zone 6 (2012-2016 average).
+The current harvest allocation is approximately 38% recreational and 62% treaty commercial for Zone 6 (2013-2017 average).
 Pool-specific harvest guidelines are shaped to meet fishery demands.
 The recreational and treaty Indian commercial fisheries are allowed an equal share of the Bonneville Pool catch, while the treaty Indian fishery is allowed a much greater share of the catch in The Dalles and John Day pools.
-Treaty Indian fishers also take sturgeon for subsistence purposes separate from commercial sturgeon seasons, and this catch is not included in the commercial catch guidelines.
-Subsistence catch is estimated through the creel monitoring program conducted by the tribes, and has averaged 318 sturgeon annually since 2006, ranging from 144 to 652 fish (Table 12).
-The 2016 subsistence catch was 144.
+Treaty fishers also take sturgeon for subsistence purposes separate from commercial sturgeon seasons, and this catch is not included in the commercial catch guidelines.
+Subsistence catch is estimated through the creel monitoring program conducted by the tribes, and has averaged 300 sturgeon annually from 2006 through 2017, ranging from 102 to 652 fish (Table 12).
+The 2017 subsistence catch was 102.